NASA-AMMOS/AIT-Core/doc/source/installation.rst

 Installation and Environment Configuration
 ==========================================

 The following guide will show you how to install and configure AIT Core.
-For information on how to configure a new project to use AIT, check out the `New Project Setup <project_setup.html>`_ page.
+For information on how to configure a new project to use AIT, check out the :doc:`New Project Setup <project_setup>` page.

 Installation
 ------------